 If your vehicle breaks down

 If your rented vehicle breaks down, do not leave your vehicle as it will provide you with shade and protection from weather conditions.
-Call us and wait for help to come to you.
+Call your rental company and wait for help to come to you.

 155 is the number for traffic police in Turkey.
 The Traffic Police must be called in the event of an accident where there are injuries or death.
 Here is the comprehensive list of all useful phone numbers in Fethiye.

 Driving during month of Ramadan

 Many Muslims all over the Turkey fast between sunrise and sunset so they eat no food, drink no water and other drinks and even do not smoke, this may cause deleterious effect on levels of alertness.
 Also please notice that Ramazan Bayram (ending of Ramazan) causes a dramatic increase of intercity traffic which lead to numerous car accidents.
 Here you can find the list of all public holidays in Turkey along with current year dates.

 Turkish driving habits